asylumcs/pgtext/README.md

 # pgtext

-A text analysis program used before/during upload to Project Gutenberg
+A text analysis program used before/during upload to Project Gutenberg.
+It may be used standalone by cloning this repo locally.
+It is also part of the Uploader's Workbench (UWB) at Project Gutenberg.

 ## Overview